FC Daugava

 FC Daugava was a Latvian football club, based at the Daugava Stadium, in the city of Daugavpils.
+It was founded as FC Ditton in 2001.
 They lastly played in the Latvian Second League in 2015.
-They were one of two clubs with the name Daugava and should not be confused with FK Daugava Rīga.
+They were one of two simultaneous clubs with the name Daugava and should not be confused with the historic FK Daugava Rīga.

 In 2008, they won the Latvian Cup.
 In 2012, they won their first ever Latvian Higher League championship.

 History

-The club was founded in 1944.

-They started the 1992 season with a young team, but later some experienced players were added to the squad and Ditton managed to regain a place in the higher league.
-In 2006 Ditton were taken over by new investors.
+In 2001, the team was founded with the support of Daugavpils' businessman Vladislavs Drīksne, who was the owner of the eponymous Ditton company.
+After first entering the city league, in a few years Ditton managed to grow and ultimately win promotion to the Virslīga in 2003, although was instantly relegated in 2004.
+In the following 2005 Latvian First League season Ditton won promotion once again.

+In 2006, before entering the 2006 Virslīga, Russian businessman Igor Malyshkov became the main shareholder in the club.
+It was his decision to change the club's name to FC Daugava, taking inspiration from the historic club from Daugavpils and including the date of its founding in the club crest.
 Ukrainian manager Sergei Yuran was invited to join the team staff, but he was soon replaced by Sergei Kiriakov.
 That season the club achieved their highest position to that point, finishing 5th in the championship.

-At the end of 2006, Russian businessman Igor Malishkov became the main shareholder in the club.
-It was his decision to change the club's name to FC Daugava.
-Meanwhile, he also created a plan to develop the infrastructure of the club and build a new stadium.
+Meanwhile, he also created a plan to develop the infrastructure of the club and build a new stadium - the Daugava Stadium near Daugavpils Fortress.
 Malishkov invited Sergei Petrenko, who was then famous for his success with Torpedo Moscow, to become the manager of the team.
 Petrenko left in May 2007 for family reasons.
 In June 2007 Igor Gamula was appointed, but he only started managing the team in August 2008.
 Till then the incumbent manager was Mihails Zemļinskis.

 On 19 July 2008 the Daugava Stadium was officially opened.
 That year the club won the Latvian Cup for the first time in its history.
-On 8 February 2009, due to financial problems, FC Daugava merged with Dinaburg and formed one team under the name of Dinaburg for the 2009 season.
+On 8 February 2009, due to financial problems, FC Daugava merged with Dinaburg FC and formed a united team under the name of FC Dinaburg for the 2009 season.
 That season Dinaburg were relegated from the Latvian Higher League due to suspicions of participation in match fixing.
 Daugava then decided to create a team that would play in the Latvian First League the following season, meanwhile Dinaburg ended its existence, stating that the club's image was spoiled.
 As Daugavpils is one of the biggest cities in Latvia, the LFF came up with a proposal to offer Daugava a place in the Latvian Higher League.
 The offer was accepted and Daugava were given a chance to represent Daugavpils in the higher league in the 2010 season.

 In 2011, the club achieved its best result until then, finishing third in the championship.
 In 2012 Daugava became the champions of the Latvian Higher League for the first time in the club's history.